mongodb-developer/SemanticKernel_With_CSharp_And_Atlas/Readme.md

 You will need a few things to run this locally:

-1. Azure Open AI deployment for both GPT-3.5 and text-embeddings-ada-002.
-2. Azure Open AI API Key
+1. Open AI API Key
-3. Azure Open AI Endpoint
-4. Azure Open AI Deploy name
-5. MongoDB Atlas Cluster with sample dataset loaded
+2. MongoDB Atlas Cluster with sample dataset loaded
-6. MongoDB Atlas Connection
+3. MongoDB Atlas Connection
-7. MongoDB Vector Search Index created.
+4. MongoDB Vector Search Index created.

   *Note that this application relies on user secrets.
 A sample secrets.json file is available for guidance.*